Rubio talks about maintaining American dream

 Rubio also noted that government regulations of business should be a result of cost-benefit analysis, that the tax code is a barrier to business investment in the global marketplace and that fiscal discipline combined with robust economic growth are the only way to answer the debt problem.

-The senator was guest of the McConnell Center.
+The senator was the guest of the McConnell Center.